Abdullah-codes/Terraform-wordpress/Readme.md

 }
 ```

-in above example we create aws resources wich is VPC by giving it neccesary value wich required to create vpc.
+in above example we create aws resources which is VPC by giving it neccesary value which required to create vpc.

 + thus we create multiple submodules in our case we create autoscaling,networking and database modules and use them in Root module.